 Awardees must comply with all applicable federal labor laws and regulations, and with all requirements for state, and local laws and ordinances to the extent that such requirements do not conflict with federal laws.
-U.S. Treasury encourages recipients of Capital Projects Funds funding to incorporate strong labor standards, including project labor agreements and community benefits agreements that offer wages at or above the prevailing rate.
-Potential applicants should become familiar with federal requirements and guidance specific to the Capital Project Fund.4
+U.S. Treasury encourages recipients of Capital Projects Funds (CPF) or State and Local Fiscal Recovery Funds (SLFRF) for broadband projects to incorporate strong labor standards, including project labor agreements and community benefits agreements that offer wages at or above the prevailing rate.
+Potential applicants should become familiar with federal requirements and guidance specific to the Capital Project Fund and State and Local Fiscal Recovery Funds.